 Proposition 4.
-In the presence of damage risk, potentially inefficient production and risk-neutral firms, only setting a carbon price flexibly yield a socially optimal level of p and $\overline{\chi}$.
-Offering a CCfD or committing to a carbon price falls short of the social optimum, as these regimes safeguard emission-free production even if it is ex-post inefficient.
+In the presence of damage risk, potentially welfare-reducing production and risk-neutral firms, only setting a carbon price flexibly yield a socially optimal level of p and $\overline{\chi}$.
+Offering a CCfD or committing to a carbon price falls short of the social optimum, as these regimes safeguard emission-free production even if it is ex-post socially not optimal.